GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-FilmAffinity.md

 This project was made for test the web scrapping with BeautifulSoup

-The main goal with this project was to find the tootal Oscar candidate actors/actresses who have the most famous films by genre.
+The main goal with this project was to find the total Oscar candidate actors/actresses who have the most famous films by genre.

 [[GitHub FilmAffinity Repository](https://github.com/GabrielFersPin/FilmAfinnity-Project.git)]